 Identify who will introduce the idea of adoption to the child (usually therapist or case worker).

-The focus of the preplacement contacts is primarily on transferring attachment and empowering the adoptive parents, while alleviating fears of the unknown by having the adoptive parents, who start out as strangers to the child become known to him/her.
+The focus of the preplacement contacts is primarily on transferring attachment and empowering the adoptive parents, while alleviating fears of the unknown by having the adoptive parents, who start out as strangers to the child, become known to him/her.

 Case worker, therapist and parents must pay close attention to specifics, particularly nonverbal detail.